crstmkt/LCARS-HomeSystem/README.md

 # Introduction
 This is a JS based web frontend that communicates with Home Assistants REST API.
 It is based on LCARS-SDK (https://github.com/crstmkt/LCARS-SDK) and brings the style of LCARS to your home!
+I will update the wiki in the near future.
 THIS IS STILL IN DEVELOPMENT

 # Installation